dspinellis/latex-advice/README.md

   Through this scheme you can easily search for an existing entry in your bibliography files and saved articles, because you can quickly derive the key used.
-  Also this scheme will help you avoid duplicate entries, because they corresponding keys will clash.
+  Also this scheme will help you avoid duplicate entries, because the corresponding keys will clash.
 * If you save the PDF document associated with a bibliography entry in your files, name it using the entry's key, e.g. `LR89.pdf`.